(Last updated 11/14/2016; last reviewed 11/14/2016)

-During childbirth, women with HIV receive HIV medicines to prevent mother-to-child transmission of HIV.
+Yes.
+All pregnant women with HIV should take HIV medicines during pregnancy to prevent mother-to-child transmission of HIV.
 The HIV medicines will also protect the women’s health.

-Zidovudine is an HIV medicine that passes easily from a pregnant woman to her unborn baby across the placenta (also called the afterbirth).
-Once in a baby’s system, the HIV medicine protects the baby from infection with any HIV that passed from mother to child during childbirth.
+Zidovudine passes easily from a pregnant woman to her unborn baby across the placenta.
+Once in a baby’s system, zidovudine protects the baby from any HIV that passed from mother to child during childbirth.
 For this reason, the use of zidovudine during childbirth prevents mother-to-child transmission of HIV even in women with high viral loads near the time of delivery.